axelalmet/flowsig/README.md

 The code used to generate all of the results in Almet et al., "Inferring pattern-driving intercellular flows from single-cell and spatial transcriptomics", can be found in another GitHub repository [here](https://github.com/axelalmet/FlowSigAnalysis_2023).

+**Update (April 20, 2025): I've done some re-factoring to make FlowSig more efficient in its construction of flow variables and streamlined in its implementation.
+Some of the function arguments are a little different and I've done my best to update the documentation and tutorials, but please let me know if you run into any issues!**

 <details>
   <summary>Installation</summary>